ReactionMechanismGenerator/RMG-Py/documentation/source/users/input.rst

 both the molecular degrees of freedom and the high pressure-limit kinetics - as in the example below - RRKM theory will be used.

-The following is an example of a typical species item, based on the reaction :math:`\ce{CH3C(=O)OO. -> CH2C=O + HO2}`::
+The following is an example of a typical reaction item, based on the reaction :math:`\ce{CH3C(=O)OO. -> CH2C=O + HO2}`::

     reaction(